junieramorim/C2Agility/README.md

 1. Environment

-The framework used to implement the simulation:
+The framework (RePast Simphony) used to implement the simulation:

 https://repast.github.io